 COVERAGE GAPS IN THE DATABASE

-Ideally, coverage data are available from all priority countries, that is countries deemed ‘priorities’ for national-level vitamin A supplementation programmes.
+Ideally, coverage data are available from all 82 priority countries, that is countries deemed ‘priorities’ for national-level vitamin A supplementation programmes.
 This would allow aggregated estimates to be representative of the full population of children at risk.
-However, about one quarter of the 82 priority countries were excluded from the database in 2012 due to non-reporting, data quality concerns, or subnational programmes.
-Of all 82 priority countries, 63 had data and were included in the 2012 database.
+However, about one quarter of the 82 priority countries were excluded from the database in 2012 due to non-reporting or data quality concerns.
+Of all 82 priority countries, 62 had data and were included in the 2012 database.
 As the countdown advances towards international development goals, further efforts will be needed to ensure timely, accurate and complete reporting on coverage of this critical child survival intervention.

 ESTIMATING COVERAGE WITH TWO ANNUAL DOSES